NexusMutual/docs/docs/overview/resources/faq.md

 ### What is Nexus Mutual?

 Nexus Mutual is an insurance alternative that operates as a discretionary mutual, where people can join as members and share risk with others.
-Members can participate in various roles, such as NXM stakers, who underwrite cover; cover buyers, who purchase protection to hedge against risk; and claims assessors, who stake NXM and review filed claims.
+Members can participate in various roles, such as NXM stakers, who underwrite cover; cover buyers, who purchase coverage to protect against risk; claim assessors, who stake NXM and review filed claims; and governance participants, who vote on protocol and DAO proposals to shape the mutual's future.

 It replaces the idea of a traditional insurance company because it is wholly owned by the members.